BONAOK + Wireless Bluetooth Karaoke Microphone

 Wireless Bluetooth Karaoke Microphone

-【PARTICULAR DESIGN】 - The excellent design of our karaoke microphones is very suitable for your hand, which can make you feel more comfortable.
-And the built-in high-quality Bluetooth module can be used as speaker, player and Recorder, compatible with various singing applications. 【TWO WAYS CONNECTION】- Bluetooth Connection & Cable Connection.
+【PARTICULAR DESIGN】 - The excellent design of karaoke microphones is very suitable for your hand, which let you feel more comfortable.
+And the built-in high-quality Bluetooth module can be used as a wireless speaker, mp3 player, and recorder, compatible with various singing applications. 【TWO WAYS CONNECTION】- Bluetooth Connection & Cable Connection.
 You just need to connect your phone with cable or Bluetooth, and then open the singing APP on your phone.
-The built-in clearly audio and vividly sound effect allows you listen and sing anytime and anywhere. 【HIGH COMPATIBILITY】- Supporting micro SD card max 32GB(NOT INCLUDED) and song switch.
-The Bluetooth has a great distance of connection(10m). 【EASY TO USE】- Multi-function buttons, easy to switch to different modes, adjust volume, sing and play music.
-With echo mode,our karaoke mic can bring a surrounding immersion.
-And the USB port allows you to plug USB, turn this magic piece to MP3, and play it directly. 【WHAT YOU GET】- 1* BONAOK microphone, 1* Audio Cable, 1*Charge Cable, 1*User Manual, 1* Portable Case, 1*Colorful Box.
+The built-in clear audio and the vividly sound effect let you listen and sing anytime and anywhere. 【HIGH COMPATIBILITY】- Supporting micro SD card max 32GB(NOT INCLUDED) and song switch.
+The Bluetooth has a great distance of connection(10m). 【EASY TO USE】- Multi-function buttons, easy to switch to different modes, adjust microphone, echo, and music volume separately, enjoy singing along with the music.
+With echo mode, a karaoke mic can bring a surrounding immersion. 【MICROPHONE FOR KIDS & ADULTS】-Come with 1* BONAOK microphone, 1* Portable Black Case, 1* Audio Cable, 1*Charge Cable, 1*User Manual, and 1*Colorful Box.
+Cute gifts idea for kids, teens and adults, friends and family, suitable for all kinds of holidays and festivals.